udeannn/Mirai-Bot-OpenAi/README.md

 npm install
 ```
 4. Paste your api key openai in index.js
+5. Settings your number and prefix in settings.js
-5. Run project in terminal
+6. Run project in terminal
 ```
 npm start
 ```
-6. Scan barcode in terimal using your whatsapp application
+7. Scan barcode in terimal using your whatsapp application